mmcelhinney/ClusterReportV1/README.md

 # ClusterReportV1
-Parsing script to create output files for Tableau Desktop
+Parsing script to create output files for Tableau Desktop from Singlestore Cluster report output.